In a nutshell

 Restaurant Le Potager

 What do you need to know?
-The full name is “Le Potager du Père Thierry” and it’s tucked in the heart of Montmartre.
-It’s tiny, so keep your eyes open, you could easily walk past it!
+The full name is “Le Potager du Père Thierry,” and it’s located right in the charming Montmartre neighborhood.
+It’s so small you could almost walk right past it — so keep your eyes open!

-Our tip: Don’t miss the “Gâteau grand mère au chocolat avec coulis de mangue fraiche et boule de glace” – grandma’s chocolate cake with mango puree and ice cream.
-Truly unforgettable!
+Our tip: The “Gâteau grand mère au chocolat avec coulis de mangue fraiche et boule de glace” is an absolute must.
+Grandma’s chocolate cake with mango coulis and a scoop of ice cream is honestly a life-changing experience.

 Le Potager du Père Thierry on Google Maps